Zilliqa Wallets: Top 7 Best Places to Store ZIL Safely

+Zilliqa (ZIL) is a high performance sharding based blockchain that recently moved from an ERC20 standard to its own native token on its mainnet.
 That token swap ended on February 15, 2020 and the ERC-20 tokens are now considered to be obsolete.
 This means that for all of those users who want to store their ZIL securely offline, they will need a native ZIL wallet.

 However, which are the best wallets to safely store your ZIL in?